 I transformed my new digs from a cold, empty rented apartment into a cool home that I am extremely proud of (and quite frankly, love showing off).
 If you’re wondering how to choose furniture for your own apartment, keep reading!

 Back in February when my boyfriend and I first decided to move in together, we knew two things for sure: we are both picky as all hell, and we both have an eye for aesthetics.

 Choosing furniture, to put it mildly, was not a walk in the park for us.

 We needed to be a little systematic to help us get through it without wanting to kill each other.
 So, we had a talk one night about the things we wanted–and absolutely would not be able to tolerate–in terms of a theme.
 I wanted lots of neutrals and white, Scandinavian openness and design, and gorgeous green plants that I would neglect and that he’d have to water.
 He wanted a functional, post-modern, Mad Men-esque space where he could sip whiskey and, I don’t know, be a guy.
 We decided to meet in the middle and go for something that I’ll just call functional Scandinavian.
 Stay with me here.

 The point is not in knowing interior design terms.
 It’s about deciding what you like and don’t like, and then choosing something to use as your central inspiration point moving forward.
 Once you figure out what that thing is–whether it’s pops of color, beach vibes, or clean and simple–stick with it.
 Once you have a focus, it’ll help make the rest of the process that much easier.

-Some Furniture Shops I Fell in Love with During my Search:
+Furniture Shops I Found Useful During my Search: